ajitsg89/Linear_Regression_Assignment/README.md

 2)In 2019 there are more rental bike users than in 2018

+3)There are more booking in the months May, June, July, Aug, Sept and Oct.

-3)There are more rental bike users when wheather is clear to partly cloudy
+4)There are more rental bike users when wheather is clear to partly cloudy

-4)There is not even single bike sharing demand on which heavy rain/snow has occured
+5)There is not even single bike sharing demand on which heavy rain/snow has occured

-5)Usage of bike on weekdays is slighlty highrer than holidays
+6)Usage of bike on weekdays is slighlty highrer than holidays

-6)Usage of bike is similiar irrespective of being working day or not
+7)Usage of bike is similiar irrespective of being working day or not

-7)There is direct relation between bike demand and temp/atemp
+8)There is direct relation between bike demand and temp/atemp

-8)There is inverse relation between bike demand and hum/windspeed
+9)There is inverse relation between bike demand and hum/windspeed

 <!-- You can include any other section that is pertinent to your problem -->